esper-io/dev-docs/docs/home/console.md

 <img src="./assets/NewConsole/DeviceInstalling.png" alt="alt text" style="max-width:200px;"/>

-After this step, your provisioning will be finished and your device will be set up according to your provisioning template.
+After this step, provisioning will be finished and your device will be set up according to your provisioning template.
 In this example, we’ve provisioned in multi-application mode with three Enterprise apps installed from the Esper Cloud, and managed Google Play enabled.

 <img src="./assets/NewConsole/DeviceScreen.png" alt="alt text" style="max-width:200px;"/>